 A.M.
 Best: A+

 S&P Global: AA-

 Comdex Ranking: 91

-With over $120 billion in assets and about $980 billion worth of in-force life insurance outstanding, Protective is a big life insurance carrier—just outside the U.S. top ten largest.
-The company counts service as one of its core values and, in 2019, made community gifts totaling 4.5 million, nearly 1% of its $463 million in net income for the year.
+Protective Life is highly rated for its financial strength and stability, making it one of the most reliable life insurance companies in the market.
+With over $120 billion in assets and almost $980 billion in-force life insurance outstanding, Protective is one of the largest life insurance carriers in the U.S., just outside the top ten.
+The company values service as one of its core principles and demonstrates this through community contributions totaling $4.5 million in 2019, representing nearly 1% of its $463 million net income for the year.

 - Term Life Insurance